University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Do my references have to be submitted at the same time as my application?

-Please try to submit your references with your application however we are aware that as there is a really quick turnaround for the deadline and it may take slightly longer during the winter vacation.
+Please try to submit your references with your application or contact your referees and as them to submit references directly to the centre .
 We will consider applications that do not have references submitted by the application deadline.
 If you have issues with your references, please contact sense.recruitment@ed.ac.uk for advice.

 Can you give me some help with my CV?